-Term Definition KidsCare Arizona's Children's Health Insurance program for uninsured children under age 19 who are not eligible for Medicaid. --
+Term Definition KidsCare Arizona's Children's Health Insurance program for uninsured

 Customers eligible for KidsCare receive AHCCCS Medical Services (MA302.1).

 Customers approved for coverage under KidsCare are enrolled in AHCCCS Complete Care (ACC) plan.

 Some customers may be required to pay a premium, but are exempt from co-payments.